 This program helps faculty and staff pay for back-up care.
 (Formerly Just In Time Care) It can be used to help pay for any kind of back-up arrangement you work out: Parents in a Pinch, a neighbor, family member, back up center etc. To find out more about eligibility, please check out HARVie for more details.

 Harvard’s Adoption Assistance Plan supports faculty, staff, and postdocs financially with costs related to adopting a child.
 Harvard paid employees can find more eligibility information and resources on HARVie.

 Harvard University recognizes the importance and benefits of breastfeeding for both working mothers and their infants, and in promoting a family-friendly work environment.
-The Harvard Longwood Campus has 10 mother’s rooms across HSPH, HMS, and HSDM equipped with Medela hospital grade pumps for a working nursing mother’s use.
-Harvard also has a partnership with Isis Parenting which offers anyone with a Harvard ID 50% off their annual membership fees.
+The Harvard Longwood Campus has 12 mother’s rooms across HSPH, HMS, and HSDM equipped with Medela hospital grade pumps for a working nursing mother’s use.
 For working and nursing guidelines, locations of mother’s rooms and logistics of the mother’s rooms on Harvard’s Longwood Campus, please visit this website.
 Read more about Harvard’s history with mother’s rooms and response to recent changes in federal law.

 Nannies and Babysitters

 The WATCH Portal allows members of the Harvard community to offer and procure a range of services.
 Need a tutor for your child or someone to walk your dog?
 Need eldercare or someone to rake leaves?
 Now, households seeking help can post jobs and find students with specific skills while Harvard students seeking jobs can post a resume and browse jobs by type.